grinnell-cs/csc151-images/_eboards/eboard07-3.md

 number: 7
 section: eboards
 held: 2025-02-07
-link: false
+link: true
 ---
 # {{ page.title }}

-_Today's start-of-class procedure_

-Plan to sit with your partner from last class (in the same place).

 **Warning!
 You are being recorded** and transcribed, provided the technology is working correctly.

+_Today's start-of-class procedure_

+* Plan to sit with your partner from last class (in the same place).
+* Don't forget to introduce yourselves again!
+* Whoever was logged in last time should log in again.
+Bring up the lab.

 _Approximate optimistic overview_